A topic from the subject of Biochemistry in Chemistry.

 Key Points

-• Chemical reactions are essential to life.
+• Chemical reactions are essential for all life processes.

-• Chemical reactions are regulated by enzymes.
+• Chemical reactions are precisely regulated, often by enzymes.

 Highlighting Main Concepts